 Sai Yong Choy Tong (Watercress Soup) is a slow boil, clear, and nourishing soup.
 It…

-Delicious and nutritious quick boil Chan Choy Tong (Malabar Spinach Soup) with salted duck egg for an additional layer of flavor.
-Perfect for busy weeknights.
+Chan Choy Tong (Malabar Spinach Soup) with salted duck egg for another layer of flavor.
+This quick boil soup is perfect for busy weeknights.

 I cannot stress enough the importance of clear soups in a Chinese home.
 In some families, it is served during each and every meal.
 Mom made a pot of soup almost every day for dinner when I was growing up.
 Back in my primary (elementary) school days, charcoal stoves were still being used for boiling soups.
 I remember mom had the local grocery shop deliver a bag of charcoal to the house every month for this purpose.
 Such was the service in the old days and there was no charge for this home delivery on the motorbike.